containers/buildah/install.md

 ### Kernel Version Requirements
 To run Buildah on Red Hat Enterprise Linux or CentOS, version 7.4 or higher is required.
-On other Linux distributions Buildah requires a kernel version of 4.0 or higher in order to support the OverlayFS filesystem.
+On other Linux distributions Buildah requires a kernel version of 4.0 or higher in order to support the OverlayFS filesystem, or later than 4.18.0 for [fuse-overlayfs](https://github.com/containers/fuse-overlayfs/blob/master/README.md).
 The kernel version can be checked with the 'uname -a' command.

 ### runc Requirement